The Chronicles of Narnia: Prince Caspian poster

 The inciting incident occurs at 18 minutes when The Pevensies are magically pulled from the train station back to Narnia through Susan's horn, which Caspian has blown in desperation.
 Their ordinary world vanishes as they're transported to the ruins of Cair Paravel..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to The Pevensies actively choose to cross the river gorge (Lucy wants to follow Aslan, but Peter overrules her) and commit to joining the Narnian resistance.
+This shows the protagonist's commitment to The Pevensies actively choose to cross the river gorge (Lucy wants to follow Aslan, but Peter overrules her) and commit to joining the Narnian resistance.
 They enter Aslan's How and meet Caspian and the assembled Old Narnians., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 48% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The disastrous night raid on Miraz's castle.
+Notably, this crucial beat The disastrous night raid on Miraz's castle.
 Peter's plan fails spectacularly, resulting in massive casualties among the Narnians.
 This false defeat raises the stakes and exposes Peter's pride and Caspian's impulsiveness.
 The Telmarines now know where they are., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 109 minutes (72% through) represents the emotional nadir.
 Here, Peter accepts Miraz's challenge to single combat, a desperate gambit that seems certain to fail.
 As he prepares, he faces the reality that he may die and has led his people to ruin.
-The "whiff of death" - Peter could actually die, and all hope seems lost., shows the protagonist at their lowest point.
+The "whiff of death" - Peter could actually die, and all hope seems lost., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 117 minutes initiates the final act resolution at 78% of the runtime.
 Lucy breaks away from the battle to find Aslan, acting on pure faith despite the danger.
 She finds him in the woods, and he awakens.
 The synthesis: combining faith (Lucy's strength) with courage (Peter's strength).
 Aslan returns to help, but only after Lucy steps out in belief., demonstrating the transformation achieved throughout the journey.